 While day-to-day DIY tasks seem to be becoming more attractive to homeowners, many people who would willingly sand a floor or fit new handles to all their doors seem to be a little in awe of undertaking window treatments.
 If you are one of these people and you are worried about tackling an overhaul of the windows in your house, then think again.
 There are some great solutions out there just waiting to be explored.
 Here are a few of the simplest and best tips that will help you deal with windows, even so-called problem windows

 Consider the type of house you live in, window shapes, and your preferred decorating style.
 Some treatments are eminently adaptable to all types, styles, and ages of housing, such as shutters, while others can greatly influence the appearance of specific window shapes and locations.
 Problem windows may be long and thin, have an arched transom window above the main window, or be circular, like a porthole in a ship.

 Curtains and drapes

 Alternatively, install internal shutters on either side of the window so that, when open, they make the window area look bigger.
-Paint them in a shade that contrasts with the rest of the wall and decorate the space behind the shutters in the same contrasting colour so that, when closed, there is an attractive frame around your window.
-Shutters are versatile and can be fitted very effectively to all types of window, even to circular ones, those with arched transoms and bay windows.
+Paint them in a shade that contrasts with the rest of the wall and decorate the space behind the shutters in the same contrasting color so that, when closed, there is an attractive frame around your window.
+Shutters are versatile and can be fitted very effectively to all types of windows, even circular ones, those arched transoms, and bay windows.

 There are window treatments to suit houses of every type and windows of all shapes and sizes.
 With a little thought and planning, and careful measurements, you can carry out these treatments yourself without needing to call in expensive professionals.